 Person Passes for Exhibitors

 Wristbands will be issued on arrival to each individual.
 Please ensure these are worn by yourself and your guest or assistant at all times.
 Should your partner/guest be following in a support vehicle they must report to booking in for issuing of their pass.
-Extra passes will be available at booking in at a cost of £30 per adult and £20 per child (3-15 inclusive).
+Extra passes will be available at booking in at a cost of £30 per adult.

 Arrival for Exhibitors and Traders

-You may start arriving as of Friday 15th July, departure must be by Monday 25th July unless previously arranged.
+You may start arriving as of the Thursday prior to the show opening to the public, departure must be by the Sunday 5pm unless previously arranged.

-There is public camping on site for non-exhibitors, you may start arriving as of Monday 20th July.
-For other local accommodation see our Accommodation page or contact Tourist Information on 01303 258594.
+There is public camping on site for non-exhibitors, you may start arriving as of Monday prior to the show starting.

 All Exhibitors, Visitors, Traders and Campers